 Committees and Expert Panels serve as an opportunity for specialists within certain disciplines regarding the overall running of a football club to discuss and, like Working Groups, report directly to the ECA Executive Board with appropriate recommendations.
 ECA houses two Committees: the Women’s Football Committee (WFC) and the EU Social Dialogue Committee.
 Additionally, ECA has the following Expert Panels: the Legal Advisory Panel, the Financial Fair Play Panel and the Statutory Affairs Panel.
 Learn more about Committees & Expert Panels.

 The ECA Administration is responsible for administering the running of the organisation.
-Under the direction of ECA General Secretary Michele Centenaro, the ECA Administration currently counts eleven full-time employees of nine different nationalities.
-The ECA General Secretary is responsible for the organisation, management and direction of the administration, and is appointed by the ECA Executive Board at the beginning of each ECA Membership Cycle.
 The ECA Headquarters are located in Nyon, Switzerland.
 Learn more about the ECA Administration.